KaranSingh36752/Trawell_Backend/README.md

-Create login API

-Compare passwords and throw errors if email or password is invalid
+rrors if email or password is invalid

 install cookie-parser